AquaJerry/hello-world/old/linux-on-the-go.md

 Firefox, vim suggested.
 If you don't want `.viminfo`, use `se vi=` in /data/data/com.termux/files/usr/share/vim/vimrc.

+Backup is a good habit.
+Use `rsync -av --del /sdcard/D/ USER@HOST:/sdcard/D/` to create/update the mirror of directory D. Replace the latter `sdcard` with `mnt/c` if HOST is Windows Subsystem for Linux (WSL).

 If you wanna use native Files app, try `adb shell am start com.google.android.documentsui/com.android.documentsui.files.FilesActivity`.

 If you wanna access android files more directly, `echo 'file:///sdcard'>/data/data/com.termux/files/home/.config/gtk-3.0/bookmarks`